joshcrain/joshcrain.io/notes/2020/itll-all-be-over-by-christmas.md

 ---
-pageTitle: It’ll all be over by...
+title: It’ll all be over by...
 Christmas
 tags: ['notes','webcomic']
-metaDescription: Slow and steady is the race.
+description: Slow and steady is the race.
 Onward to 2021.
 metaImage:
 date: 2020-12-29
 ---